 Precautions For Solo Travellers to India

 There are some tips that you can follow as a single traveller visiting India to help make your trip more enjoyable.
 Most of the trips maybe applicable only for women, however, it is best for members of both the genders to exercise these precautions.
 Remember, it's always better to be safe than sorry.

 • Be patient.
 It can be very frustrating when things don't follow your timetable, and trust me, in India, nothing will.
 If you are patient, you will soon start to see the order in all the chaos.

 • Always keep your luggage tied to your seat when you are using public transportation like overnight buses and trains.
 If you are using local transport during the day, make sure to keep your belongings safely with yourself.

 • Always keep identification handy.
 There are many instances where you maybe asked to show your ID such as on trains.
 It is best to keep your driver's license handy instead of having to keep taking out your passport at every place.

 • If you feel you are being harassed or scammed, you can try informing the authorities.
-Some solo female travellers have also claimed that making your displeasure known or even creating a scene has worked in their favour.
+Some solo female travellers have also claimed that making your displeasure known or even creating a scene has worked in their favor.
 However, it is always best to alert the authorities in case of trouble

 • Before you check in, have a good look at your room and make sure all the locks (including doors and windows) work.
 If you feel dissatisfied with any of the arrangements, it is absolutely ok to ask for another room.

-• In certain parts of India, especially if you are travelling to the hills or forests, the power maybe switched off during certains times of the day.
+• In certain parts of India, especially if you are travelling to the hills or forests, the power maybe switched off during certain times of the day.
 Make sure to ask your hotel about back up or arrange for your own.

 • Be careful of the change you receive.
 It is always a good idea to count the change you receive before leaving the counter.
 This way you will be better able to deal with a possible case of cheating.